4 years full-time

 The growth of the electronics industry means demand for new engineers is always high.
 Our students enter a wide range of jobs, not just in electronic engineering, but in a variety of related fields such as software programming and hardware development

 For those wishing to take different career paths, the transferable skills you'll develop are highly valuable.
 Mathematics, programming, team working and technical management are sought after in a huge range of sectors, from media to financial services.
 Recent employers have included Jaguar Land Rover, IBM, Qinetiq, ARM, BBC, BT and Network Rail.
-Find out more about our graduate destinations and graduate profiles.
+Find out more about our and .

 AAA including Maths.